MicrosoftDocs/win32/desktop-src/WCS/bmformat.md

 ---
 title: BMFORMAT enumeration
-description: The values of the BMFORMAT enumerated type are used by several WCS functions to indicate the format that particular bitmaps are in. ms.assetid: '2388f1b7-af70-4058-a145-abb13159766c'
+description: The values of the BMFORMAT enumerated type are used by several WCS functions to indicate the format that particular bitmaps are in. ms.assetid: 2388f1b7-af70-4058-a145-abb13159766c
+keywords:
-keywords: ["BMFORMAT enumeration Windows Color System", "PBMFORMAT enumeration pointer Windows Color System", "LPBMFORMAT enumeration pointer Windows Color System"]
+- BMFORMAT enumeration Windows Color System
+- PBMFORMAT enumeration pointer Windows Color System
+- LPBMFORMAT enumeration pointer Windows Color System
 topic_type:
 - apiref
 api_name: